HarringayMakerSpace/sonoff-adhoc/README.md

 The Sonoff device has an SSID defined in the sketch, for example, [here](https://github.com/HarringayMakerSpace/sonoff-adhoc/blob/master/SonoffWifiProbes/SonoffWifiProbes.ino#L31) its "Sonoff1".

-You can target the probe request to a particular SSID, and on the Pi you do that with the ```essid``` parameter of the ```iwlist``` command.
+You can target a probe request to a particular SSID, and on the Pi you do that with the ```essid``` parameter of the ```iwlist``` command.
 So now the probe request messages are ignored by all access points except ones with the specified SSID.
 For example:
 ```
 sudo iwlist wlan0 scan essid "Sonoff1"
 ```